supragma/supragma/ArticlesOfIncorporation.md

 The Corporation is authorized to issue two classes of shares of stock –  Common Stock and Preferred Stock.
 The total number of shares which the Corporation is authorized to issue is 10,000,000; out of which 10,000,000 shall be issued as Preferred Stock.
 The Articles may be amended by the Initial Director to increase or decrease the number of shares in a class.
 From time to time, the Initial Director shall decide on the dividend payout, pre-emptive right and transfer of shares of Preferred Stock.

 ### Section Preferred Stock
 The Preferred Stock shall be non-voting and may be redeemable at the discretion of the Initial Director.
 The Preferred Stock may also be issued to Employees under Stock Purchase Plan.
+Only employees shall have voting rights.

 ## INCORPORATOR AND INITIAL DIRECTOR